MeRichard123/Parallel-Programming-Workshops/tutorial3/README.md

 	B[id] = scratch[lid];
 }
 ```
-- For larget datasets we combine results from individual work groups.
+- For large datasets, we combine results from individual work groups.
 - There are many ways to do this, but one way is via atomic functions.
 ```cpp
 kernel void reduce_add_4(global const int* A, global int* B, local int* scratch) {